Jimbly/jam-fishy/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO:
+* Play through whole game one, see how balance feels
+* Splash image for sharing
+* Post to itch.io and in Slack!
 * Animate line flowing out during cast (shoot out and then interp from 45 degree angle to actual position?)

 * Timing / Balance Notes